Treculia africana

 Treculia africana is a tree species in the genus Treculia which can be used as a food plant and for various other traditional uses.
-The fruits are hard and fibrous, can be the size of a volleyball and weight up to 8.5 kg.
-Chimpanzees have been observed to use tools to break the fruits into small pieces that they can eat.
-The fruits contain polyphenols.
+The fruit are hard and fibrous, can be the size of a volleyball and weight up to 8.5 kg.
+Chimpanzees have been observed to use tools to break the fruit into small pieces that they can eat.
+Chimpanzees have also been observed sharing slightly alcoholic overripe breadfruit as social bonding.
+The fruit contain polyphenols.

 Description and origin

 Treculia africana is a species of tree known in English as African breadfruit (Tanzania, Zambia, Uganda, USA), breadfruit (Nigeria), wild jackfruit (Tanzania, Uganda), and African boxwood (Malawi).
 Many names are given to this species in the Igbo language in southern Nigeria, but the most common is ukwa; French (arbre á pain d’Afrique); Luganda (muzinda); Swahili (mwaya); Wolof (brebretim).

 The geographical distribution of T. africana extends through West and Central Africa.
 The species can grow below 1500 m above sea level.